sizemore0125/Laplace/docs/index.md

 The marginal likelihood can be used for model selection [10] and is differentiable for continuous hyperparameters like the prior precision or observation noise.
-Here, we fit the library default, KFAC last-layer LA and differentiate the log marginal likelihood.
+Here, we fit a library default LA and differentiate the log marginal likelihood.

 ```python